What is Pancreatic Cancer?

 TriHealth is a high-volume center for pancreatic cancer.
 TriHealth surgeons are experts in pancreatic surgery.
-TriHealth is the only healthcare system in the region to perform the Whipple procedure using the minimally invasive robotic surgical technique.
+TriHealth was the first healthcare system in the region to perform the Whipple procedure using the minimally invasive robotic surgical technique.
 By making smaller incisions, patients recover quicker and have less complications.

 This procedure was named after Dr. Allan Whipple, a surgeon who perfected the procedure in the 1930’s.
 The surgery was devised to remove tumors located in the head of the pancreas and sometimes in the bile duct or the beginning part of the small intestines known as the duodenum.

-To perform this surgery, the tumor will be removed along wit the head of the pancreas, the first part of small intestine, the end of the common bile duct, and the gallbladder.
+To perform this surgery, the tumor will be removed along with the head of the pancreas, the first part of small intestine, the end of the common bile duct, and the gallbladder.
 The intestine is then reconnected to the remaining pancreas, bile duct, and stomach.
 This allows the pancreatic enzymes and bile to flow into your small intestines as before.
-TriHealth is the only healthcare system to perform this surgery in a minimally invasive fashion with the use of robotic surgical technology.
+TriHealth was the first healthcare system to perform this surgery in a minimally invasive fashion with the use of robotic surgical technology.

 Distal Pancreatectomy Procedure